pa4080/mw-PrivateWikiAccessControl/README.md

 The content of the page `MediaWiki:InternalWhitelistAPI` will be stored as serialized array in the file `$IP/cache/PWAC_WhitelistApi.txt`.
 These entries will be used by `PrivateWikiAccessControl.api.php` as filter of allowed API requests.
 How to redirect some requests to that API will be described in the section "Apache2 Setup".

-When `MediaWiki:InternalWhitelistAPI` is read, all lines that doesn't start with one or more wildcards (`* action=query&...`) will be ignored.
+When `MediaWiki:InternalWhitelistAPI` is read, all lines that doesn't start with one or more wildcards will be ignored (`* action=query&...`).
 Sou you can add comments and headings inside that page.

-You need to create that page `MediaWiki:InternalWhitelistAPI` manually.
+You need to create the page `MediaWiki:InternalWhitelistAPI` manually.
 Otherwise when the page is not created (or it is empty) all API requests will be allowed.
 You are able to allow all API requests also by adding the entry `* Allow All` in `MediaWiki:InternalWhitelistAPI`, this is good option for test purposes.
 Example content of `MediaWiki:InternalWhitelistAPI`:

 ````text
 __NOTOC__